 Community needs were addressed in many different ways.
 For instance, to help families preserve their foods for eating during the winter, a Cannery was opened.
 Residents were able to come over and be taught how to safely put food away for a later day without the risk of contamination.
 Teaching was a hands-on process as residents learned to use the equipment in the Cannery and enjoy socializing while doing what had been such an arduous task.

 Since so many Black families operated farms, many local residents did not have the opportunity to finish school.
 Also, many residents who moved to Henderson from other areas came from communities that did not have a high school for Blacks.
 Henderson Institute started a night school for those adults, many of whom got their GED and were able to go on to Community College and gain skills to work in other industries.

 Inasmuch as there were no recreational outlets in Henderson for people of color, Henderson Institute offered an array of socials, plays, bon fires, neighborhood meetings, talent shows and other special events.
 It’s amazing that one place could meet so many needs!

 The legacy of this great institution must be preserved.
 Not for the sake of the institution but as a continuing beacon of light to remind us of what can be done when people care enough to act.
-Please take the time to download a copy of our Legacy Membership form, complete it and send it in to help Henderson remember and maybe even mimic the days of Henderson Institute.

 Thank you.
 Welcome to the fold of caring citizens.